stackitcloud/stackit-argus-cli/pkg/argus/docs/BucketRetentionTimeRespond.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMetricsRetentionTimeRaw
+### GetBucketRetentionTimeRaw

-`func (o *BucketRetentionTimeRespond) GetMetricsRetentionTimeRaw() string`
+`func (o *BucketRetentionTimeRespond) GetBucketRetentionTimeRaw() string`

-GetMetricsRetentionTimeRaw returns the MetricsRetentionTimeRaw field if non-nil, zero value otherwise.
+GetBucketRetentionTimeRaw returns the BucketRetentionTimeRaw field if non-nil, zero value otherwise.

-### GetMetricsRetentionTimeRawOk
+### GetBucketRetentionTimeRawOk

-`func (o *BucketRetentionTimeRespond) GetMetricsRetentionTimeRawOk() (*string, bool)`
+`func (o *BucketRetentionTimeRespond) GetBucketRetentionTimeRawOk() (*string, bool)`

-GetMetricsRetentionTimeRawOk returns a tuple with the MetricsRetentionTimeRaw field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBucketRetentionTimeRawOk returns a tuple with the BucketRetentionTimeRaw field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMetricsRetentionTimeRaw
+### SetBucketRetentionTimeRaw

-`func (o *BucketRetentionTimeRespond) SetMetricsRetentionTimeRaw(v string)`
+`func (o *BucketRetentionTimeRespond) SetBucketRetentionTimeRaw(v string)`

-SetMetricsRetentionTimeRaw sets MetricsRetentionTimeRaw field to given value.
+SetBucketRetentionTimeRaw sets BucketRetentionTimeRaw field to given value.

-### GetMetricsRetentionTime5m
+### GetBucketRetentionTime5m

-`func (o *BucketRetentionTimeRespond) GetMetricsRetentionTime5m() string`
+`func (o *BucketRetentionTimeRespond) GetBucketRetentionTime5m() string`

-GetMetricsRetentionTime5m returns the MetricsRetentionTime5m field if non-nil, zero value otherwise.
+GetBucketRetentionTime5m returns the BucketRetentionTime5m field if non-nil, zero value otherwise.

-### GetMetricsRetentionTime5mOk
+### GetBucketRetentionTime5mOk

-`func (o *BucketRetentionTimeRespond) GetMetricsRetentionTime5mOk() (*string, bool)`
+`func (o *BucketRetentionTimeRespond) GetBucketRetentionTime5mOk() (*string, bool)`

-GetMetricsRetentionTime5mOk returns a tuple with the MetricsRetentionTime5m field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBucketRetentionTime5mOk returns a tuple with the BucketRetentionTime5m field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMetricsRetentionTime5m
+### SetBucketRetentionTime5m

-`func (o *BucketRetentionTimeRespond) SetMetricsRetentionTime5m(v string)`
+`func (o *BucketRetentionTimeRespond) SetBucketRetentionTime5m(v string)`

-SetMetricsRetentionTime5m sets MetricsRetentionTime5m field to given value.
+SetBucketRetentionTime5m sets BucketRetentionTime5m field to given value.

-### GetMetricsRetentionTime1h
+### GetBucketRetentionTime1h

-`func (o *BucketRetentionTimeRespond) GetMetricsRetentionTime1h() string`
+`func (o *BucketRetentionTimeRespond) GetBucketRetentionTime1h() string`

-GetMetricsRetentionTime1h returns the MetricsRetentionTime1h field if non-nil, zero value otherwise.
+GetBucketRetentionTime1h returns the BucketRetentionTime1h field if non-nil, zero value otherwise.

-### GetMetricsRetentionTime1hOk
+### GetBucketRetentionTime1hOk

-`func (o *BucketRetentionTimeRespond) GetMetricsRetentionTime1hOk() (*string, bool)`
+`func (o *BucketRetentionTimeRespond) GetBucketRetentionTime1hOk() (*string, bool)`

-GetMetricsRetentionTime1hOk returns a tuple with the MetricsRetentionTime1h field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBucketRetentionTime1hOk returns a tuple with the BucketRetentionTime1h field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMetricsRetentionTime1h
+### SetBucketRetentionTime1h

-`func (o *BucketRetentionTimeRespond) SetMetricsRetentionTime1h(v string)`
+`func (o *BucketRetentionTimeRespond) SetBucketRetentionTime1h(v string)`

-SetMetricsRetentionTime1h sets MetricsRetentionTime1h field to given value.
+SetBucketRetentionTime1h sets BucketRetentionTime1h field to given value.

 ### GetMessage